p-i-z/TeX-xclangspec/README.md

 Xcode will attempt to load the TeX.ideplugin if its Info.plist contains a UUID that matches the DVTPlugInCompatibilityUUID value in the Xcode's Info.plist.

 This UUID changes with each version of Xcode, so plugin authors need to keep adding UUIDs for each new Xcode that's released.
+To get it open Terminal.app and paste the line: defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID

 This plugin should support recent Xcode versions up to 13.